Home About Us Services Pregnancy Pediatrics FAQ Newsletters Links

 Webster Technique

 Chiropractic Care benefits the whole body by working with the nervous system to help it function and heal properly on a daily basis.
 Chiropractors work to move the actual bones in your spine to take the pressure off of individual nerves causing imbalance in the muscles and ligaments.
+Sacral misalignment may contribute to some of the causes of difficult labor via uterine nerve interference, pelvic misalignment and the tightening and torsion of specific pelvic muscles and ligaments.
+The resulting tense muscles and ligaments and their effect on the uterus may prevent the baby from comfortably assuming the best possible position for birth.
+(ICPA)

 What should I expect when I go in?

 Dr. Parsons will evaluate your pelvis and determine if you are a candidate for the Webster Technique.
 If so, she will adjust your pelvis as well as do some trigger point work between your belly button and pubic bone.
+Dr. Parsons does this preliminary check on all of her pregnant patients at every visit to PREVENT the torsion of the pelvis.

 Is this like the External Cephalic Version my Ob/Gyn said I'd have to try before a C-section?